Trading psychology might sound like a made-up term, but it’s a very real thing.

 A trading plan is like a roadmap for the trade ahead.
 You determine your entry and exit, the size of your position, and your risk and reward ratio, among other things.

-Just by making the plan you’re more likely to stick with it, simply because it’s there.
-But it also helps you mentally prepare.
+Just by making the plan, you’re more likely to stick with it.
+It helps you mentally prepare.
 If and when things do shift quickly in your position, you can refer to your plan.
 If the price reaches your predetermined points, you know what to do.

 A trading plan can help provide a feeling of security that can help get and keep you on track.